 On a retainer, the client pays an up-front fee.
 In this case, it’s assumed that the company will work closely with a client to match only the best candidates with the position.
 This doesn’t come cheap, either: at up to 35% of the first year’s salary, clients have to be confident in the search firm and that they have everyone’s best interests in mind.
 Retained searches are generally reserved for leadership or highly-competitive specialist vacancies.

 The retained recruiter takes their time, knowing that they have exclusivity.
-Since they are in it for the long haul, they may be more forthcoming about the particulars of the job, the offers and other details that will help you decide whether the company or position is right for you.
+Thus they may be more forthcoming about the particulars of the job, the offers, and other details that will help you decide whether the company or position is right for you.